 - Allow a real estate agent to conduct video tours of your home, minimizing the number of people walking through.

 - Wipe down all surfaces after you return home – counters, knobs, cabinet fronts.

 Advice for Buyers

 With interest rates low, buyers are out in force.
 With the stock market in flux, many people are opting for real estate as a less risky investment.
-Whether you are looking at cabins for purchase or you’re in the market for a home or an investment, here are our recommendations for you:
+If you’re in the market for a home or an investment, here are our recommendations for you:

 - Have your financing lined up – agents are much less likely to be out showing homes to people without a pre-approval letter or verifiable cash to purchase.

 - If possible, bring your own supply of hand sanitizer or wet wipes.

 - Don’t touch anything you don’t have to.
 Allow your agent to open and close doors and cabinets for you.